Duration:

 Day 2: Santa María – Qellomayo – Cocalmayo – Santa Teresa

-After a delicious breakfast, we will begin hiking touring this ancestral part of the Inca Trail network known as the Qhapaq Ñan.
+After a yummy breakfast, we will begin hiking and touring this ancestral part of the Inca Trail network known as the Qhapaq Ñan.
 Here we will see numerous birds, including parrots, hummingbirds, and eagles, and also plantations of coca (the Sacred Leaf of the Incas), coffee, yucca, and fruit trees (orange, mango, and banana).

 Day 3: Santa Teresa – Hidroeléctrica – Aguas Calientes

 Continuing in the footsteps of our Inca ancestors, we will walk the first 3 hours from Santa Teresa, seeing more coffee and coca plantations along the way.
 We end up at the hydroelectric power station, Hidroeléctrica (1,900m / 6,270 ft), where we’ll have lunch and a break, then continue for 3 hours along the train track to reach the town of Aguas Calientes.
 We will have the afternoon free.
-Come night, we will gather for dinner, and plan the climb to Machu Picchu on the next day.
+Come night, we will gather for dinner, and plan the climb to Machu Picchu the next day.

 Day 4: Aguas Calientes – Machu Picchu – Ollantaytambo – Cusco